Barriers to Successful Long-Term Recovery

 If you think the hardest part of recovery is giving up alcohol or drugs and then life will magically be perfect, then it will be very hard to be successful in long-term recovery.
 Recovery means also looking at deeper issues such as dual-diagnosis, trauma, depression, or other mental health issues.
 Recovery means learning to build healthier relationships.
 Recovery means changing your entire lifestyle and reevaluating priorities.
 Recovery is hard and a long process.

 This may feel overwhelming, but remember, a lot of these difficulties are also difficulties in normal life.
 A person who doesn’t struggle with substance abuse might also have problems creating healthy relationships, finding balance in life, and dealing with emotional health.
 The advantage of being in recovery is that you know how bad it can get when you ignore these issues; because you’ve been through addiction, you may have a greater intention to live in mental, physical, and emotional health.

 Ways to help: The most important thing is the ability to recognize when you’re stuck.
 It’s okay if you can’t fix the problem completely.
 Just recognizing that you’re stuck is half the battle.
 If you see that you are having difficulty in recovery, then you can turn to a mental health professional if you need mental help, or someone to help you with your relationships if your relationships look unhealthy, etc.

 If you are looking for a rehabilitation center, Victory Addiction Recovery Center’s licensed staff will be able to help you.
-They will also help you build coping skills so that you will successfully remain sober.
+They will also help you build coping skills so that you will successfully remain sober, and experience long-term recovery.
 If you or someone you know may struggle with substance abuse, contact Victory Addiction Recovery Center and ask about how to get help.

 Share This Post: